xadahiya/w3schools-offline/README.md

   12. Add new from the right side
   13. Set File name extenstion to .asp and MIME type to text/html
   14. Save and exit
-  15. Open the link in browser - http://localhost/index.html
+  15. That’s it!
+Now open your web browser and point to: http://localhost/index.html

 #Enjoy!!!